 The questions that brought me to where I ended up were:

-is there such an interest in well-funded, Indigenous fronted missions in
+- Why is there such an interest in well-funded, Indigenous fronted missions in communities now?

 - And then what happens when the colonizers are done with the land, done with our children, and come for our legends/gods/stories/tricksters?
 How will these entities respond?
 And how do we help them stay alive, or at least, stay out of their way so they can do what they have to do to resist?